 Basically, when you add game mechanics (especially stats, experience, and leveling) to science-fiction or fantasy, you get LitRPG books (shorthand for Literary-RPG or Literary Role-Playing-Games or Literature RPG – depending on who you ask.)
 Long story short, Books + RPG = LitRPG.
 Ready to learn more about this exciting genre?

-As a LitRPG author for over six years now – and an author in other genres for even longer – I’m happy to help explain this sometimes confusing book genre.
+As a LitRPG author for over six years now – and an author in other genres for even longer – I’m happy to have taken the time to help explain this sometimes confusing book genre.
 If you want to understand the definition of LitRPG, keep reading…or go on a side-quest and check out the LitRPG video game!

 Definition of LitRPG: What is LitRPG?